wp-plugins/football-pool/readme.txt

 **Other things**

-This plugin requires PHP 5.2 or higher.
-If you want to use the charts feature, please download the Highcharts API from http://www.highcharts.com/download (see "Installation" or Help page in the WordPress admin for details).
+* This plugin requires PHP 5.2 or higher and jQuery 1.4.3 or higher.
+* If you want to use the charts feature, please download the Highcharts API from http://www.highcharts.com/download (see "Installation" or Help page in the WordPress admin for details).

-If you find bugs, please contact me via the support forum, or at wordpressfootballpool [at] gmail [dot] com.
+If you find bugs, please contact me via the <a href="http://wordpress.org/support/plugin/football-pool">support forum</a>, or at wordpressfootballpool [at] gmail [dot] com.
+If you like the plugin, please rate it on the <a href="http://wordpress.org/extend/plugins/football-pool/">plugin page</a> on WordPress.org.

 == Installation ==
 **Important:** If you want to use a translated version of the pool, make sure you set the correct WPLANG.
 To use your own custom translation see FAQ for more information on translating the plugin.

-1. Upload `football-pool.zip` from the plugin panel or unzip the file and upload the folder `football-pool` to the `/wp-content/plugins/` directory
+1. Download `football-pool.zip` from the plugin panel or unzip the file and upload the folder `football-pool` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the `Plugins` panel in WordPress
 3. Edit the plugin configuration via the admin menu
 4. Optional: add the pages for the pool to your menu, or use some other method to link to the pages
-5. Optional: add the "Football pool" widgets to your sidebar (User Selector Widget is needed for the stats page)
+5. Optional: add the "Football pool" widgets to your sidebar (Please note: User Selector Widget is needed for the stats page)
 6. Optional: add bonus questions
-7. Optional: 'upgrade' existing users in your blog to pool-users
+7. Optional: 'upgrade' existing users in your blog to pool users
-8. Optional: make the `upload` directory in the plugin folder writable (if you wanna use the import function)
+8. Optional: make the `upload` directory in the plugin folder writable (if you want to use the import function)
 9. If you want to use the charts feature please download the Highcharts API (http://www.highcharts.com/download) and put the files in the following directory: `/wp-content/plugins/football-pool/assets/highcharts`

 After the pool has been set up, all you have to do is monitor the users that subscribe and fill in the right scores for the matches and the right answers for the bonus questions.